miegl/PiFmAdv/README.md

 ### Clock calibration (only if experiencing difficulties)

 The RDS standards states that the error for the 57 kHz subcarrier must be less than ± 6 Hz, i.e. less than 105 ppm (parts per million).
 The Raspberry Pi's oscillator error may be above this figure.
-That is where the `-ppm` parameter comes into play: you specify your Pi's error and PiFmAdv adjusts the clock dividers accordingly.
+That is where the `--ppm` parameter comes into play: you specify your Pi's error and PiFmAdv adjusts the clock dividers accordingly.

-In practice, I found that PiFmAdv works okay even without using the `-ppm` parameter.
+In practice, I found that PiFmAdv works okay even without using the `--ppm` parameter.
 I suppose the receivers are more tolerant than stated in the RDS spec.

 One way to measure the ppm error is to play the `pulses.wav` file: it will play a pulse for precisely 1 second, then play a 1-second silence, and so on.
 Record the audio output from a radio with a good audio card.
 Say you sample at 44.1 kHz.
 Measure 10 intervals.
 Using [Audacity](http://audacity.sourceforge.net/) for example determine the number of samples of these 10 intervals: in the absence of clock error, it should be 441,000 samples.
 With my Pi, I found 441,132 samples.
 Therefore, my ppm error is (441132-441000)/441000 * 1e6 = 299 ppm, **assuming that my sampling device (audio card) has no clock error...**

 ### Piping audio into PiFmAdv

-If you use the argument `-audio -`, PiFmAdv reads audio data on standard input.
+If you use the argument `--audio -`, PiFmAdv reads audio data on standard input.
 This allows you to pipe the output of a program into PiFmAdv.
 For instance, this can be used to read MP3 files using Sox:

 ```
-sox -t mp3 http://www.linuxvoice.com/episodes/lv_s02e01.mp3 -t wav -  | sudo ./pi_fm_adv -audio -
+sox -t mp3 http://www.linuxvoice.com/episodes/lv_s02e01.mp3 -t wav -  | sudo ./pi_fm_adv --audio -
 ```

 Or to pipe the AUX input of a sound card into PiFmAdv:

 ```
-sudo arecord -fS16_LE -r 44100 -Dplughw:1,0 -c 2 -  | sudo ./pi_fm_adv -audio -
+sudo arecord -fS16_LE -r 44100 -Dplughw:1,0 -c 2 -  | sudo ./pi_fm_adv --audio -
 ```

 ### Changing PS, RT, TA and PTY at run-time

 You can control PS, RT, TA (Traffic Announcement flag) and PTY (Program Type) at run-time using a named pipe (FIFO).
-For this run PiFmAdv with the `-ctl` argument.
+For this run PiFmAdv with the `--ctl` argument.

 Example:

 ```
 mkfifo rds_ctl
-sudo ./pi_fm_adv -ctl rds_ctl
+sudo ./pi_fm_adv --ctl rds_ctl
 ```

 Then you can send “commands” to change PS, RT, TA and PTY: